 This staggered rectangle tile reminds us of a city skyline!

 Rectangle tile can be staggered vertically or horizontally.
-We love how these tiles draw your line of sight up toward the contrasting paint color, and especially how the floor tile continues from the floor to the wall without interruption.
+This example draws your eye up toward the contrasting paint color as the floor tile continues from the floor to the wall without interruption.

 [Related: 15 Easy Ceramic Tile Flooring Patterns for Improving Any Room]